lytgysrn/ADLCC-R/README.md

 ## Disclaimer

-The code is research-oriented and may not be fully modular or production-ready.
+The code is research-oriented.
 For questions or suggestions, please contact the authors.